kmcooper/Ingredient_CoOccurrence/README.md

 Output: html_document

-The following presents a detailed and reproducible methodology of how the ingredient co-occurrence network from the Open Food Database was created.
+The following presents a detailed and reproducible* methodology of how the ingredient co-occurrence network from the Open Food Database was created.
 Please direct any questions, comments, or concerns to kmcooper [at] unomaha [dot] edu.

+*=hopefully

 ## 1. Data Download
 The data used for this analysis was downloaded from https://world.openfoodfacts.org/data on 03-21-2019 at 9:57am as a CSV file.
 The file folder hierarchy I have set up assumes you are in your home directory and have created a folder called `ingredient_network` with subfolders `ingredient_network/data` and `ingredient_network/code`.
 All code needed for the `ingredient_network/code` folder is available on the Github.